kgj-0x64/meact.js/js-lab/this-keyword.md

 ### Arrow Functions

 Arrow functions do not have their own `this` context.
-Instead, they inherit `this` from the surrounding lexical scope, which in my case is the instance of `ReactElement`.
+Instead, they inherit `this` from the surrounding lexical scope, which in my case is the instance of `MeactElement`.

 ```js
 const arrowFunction = () => {